Garden design: Boundaries

 The design of a garden can be affected by the nature of its boundaries, both external and internal.
-In turn, the design can influence the boundaries, including via creation of new ones.
+In turn, the design can influence the boundaries, including through creation of new ones.
 Planting can be used to modify an existing boundary line by softening or widening it.
-Introducing internal boundaries can help divide or break up a garden into smaller areas.
+The introduction of internal boundaries can help divide a garden into smaller areas.

-The main types of boundary within a garden are hedges, walls and fences.
+The main types of boundary within a garden are hedges, walls, and fences.
 A hedge may be evergreen or deciduous, formal or informal, short or tall, depending on the style of the garden and purpose of the boundary.
-A wall has a strong foundation beneath it at all points, and is usually – but not always – built from brick, stone or concrete blocks.
-A fence differs from a wall in that it is anchored only at intervals, and is usually constructed using wood or metal (such as iron or wire mesh).
+A wall has a strong foundation beneath it at all points, and is usually – though not always – built from brick, stone or concrete blocks.
+A fence differs from a wall in that it is anchored only at intervals, and is usually constructed from wood or metal (such as iron or wire mesh).

-Boundaries may be constructed for several reasons: to keep out livestock or intruders, to provide privacy, to create shelter from strong winds and provide micro-climates, to screen unattractive structures or views, and to create an element of surprise.
+Boundaries may be constructed for several reasons: to keep out livestock or intruders, to provide privacy, to create shelter from strong winds and establish micro-climates, to screen unattractive structures or views, and to create an element of surprise.